Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-In reality, the force exerted on the piston is an emergent property, just like pressure and entropy.
+In reality, the~force exerted on the piston is an emergent property, just like pressure and entropy.
 It cannot be derived consistently from the microscopic scale and the laws we already have at our disposal.
-An additional ingredient is necessary that must be postulated upstream in the theory by the conventional definition we give of macroscopic equilibrium.
-Just as a metal spring minimizes its potential energy at equilibrium, it would be convenient if a volume of gas would optimize something.
-In thermodynamics we already have the second law that says that $\diff S\ge 0$ for an isolated system.
-If we postulate that entropy is maximum at equilibrium the trick is done\,\cite{Callen_1985} and we have the restoring force we are looking for.
-The equilibrium would become an attractor.
+An~additional ingredient is necessary, which must be postulated upstream in the theory through the conventional definition we give of macroscopic equilibrium.
+Just as a metal spring minimizes its potential energy at equilibrium, it would be convenient if a volume of gas optimized something.
+In~thermodynamics, we already have the second law that says that $\diff S\ge 0$ for an isolated system.
+If~we postulate that entropy is maximum at equilibrium, the problem is resolved~\cite{Callen_1985}, and the restoring force we are seeking naturally emerges.
+The~equilibrium would become an~attractor.

 This is where the problem arises with such a postulate within the framework of statistical mechanics as we have presented it so far.
-According to Poincaré's recurrence theorem\,\cite{Poincare1890} a volume preserving dynamical system is recurrent and has no attractor.
-This is inherent to the ergodic hypothesis and its conception of probabilities as frequencies of occurrence: frequency implies recurrence.
-The solution would consist in getting out the ergodic hypothesis.
-But then comes back the problem of the prior probability distribution of phases.
+According to Poincaré's recurrence theorem~\cite{Poincare1890}, a volume-preserving dynamical system is recurrent and admits no attractor.
+This property is inherent to the ergodic hypothesis and to its conception of probabilities as frequencies of occurrence: frequency implies recurrence.
+The solution would consist in abandoning the ergodic hypothesis.
+However,~then comes back the problem of the prior probability distribution of phases.
 It is a vicious circle.
-Finally, the best approach would be to admit that \myquote{When one does not know anything the answer is simple.
-One is satisfied with enumerating the possible events and assigning equal probabilities to them.} (R. Balian\,\cite{Balian_1991}).
-This is known as the fundamental postulate of statistical mechanics but in reality nothing more than the Laplace's \textquote{principle of insufficient reason}\,\cite{Dubs_1942}.
-The problem is that, as it stands, it is unfounded.
-It is a synthetic \textit{a priori} knowledge: \myquote{It cannot be that because we are ignorant of the matter we know something about~it} (R.L.
-Ellis\,\cite{Ellis_1850}).
+Finally, the~best approach would be to admit that \myquote{When one does not know anything, the answer is simple.
+One is satisfied with enumerating the possible events and assigning equal probabilities to them.} (R. Balian~\cite{Balian_1991}).
+This is known as the fundamental postulate of statistical mechanics, but in reality, nothing more than Laplace's \textquote{principle of insufficient reason}~\cite{Dubs_1942}.
+The~problem is that, as~it stands, it is unfounded.
+It is a synthetic {{a priori}} knowledge: \myquote{It cannot be that because we are ignorant of the matter we know something about~it} (R.L.
+Ellis~\cite{Ellis_1850}).